yjia5/Enlace_Training_2024_summer/Task_3.md

 fix             24 all npt temp 300 3000 0.1 iso 1.0 1.0 1000 # will change in the future.
 Determine the ensemble of this calculation.
 For this perticular one, it is a NPT ensemble.
 The starting temperature is 300K.
 And the final temperature is 3000K.
 The pressure is 1.0 atm. run             300000 # Will change in the future.
 Determine how many steps to run the molecular dynamic simulation.
 ```
-(3) If you want to know more about how does the software work, read this small course
+(3) If you want to know more about how the software works, read this small course
 https://nanohub.org/resources/7570

 ## Step 3.
 Rerun lammps by changing parameters